-Many other negotiations were conducted and agreements reached that made this legislation possible, includ-ing agreements between copyright owners and manufacturers of the consumer electronics devices that make the use of their works by the public possible.
-One such agreement reflects the understanding of the motion picture industry and consumer electronics manufacturers regarding standards for the incorporation of certain copyright protection technologies in analog videocassette recorders.
+Many other negotiations were con-ducted and agreements reached that made this legislation possible, includ-ing agreements between copyright ing agreements between copyright owners and manufacturers of the conowners and manuactures of the con-sumer electronics devices that make the use of their works by the public possible.
+One such agreement reflects the understanding of the motion pic-ture industry and consumer electronics manufacturers regarding standards for the incorporation of certain copyright protection technologies in analog vidprotection technologies in analog Wine eccassette recorders.
 This agreement was the basis for the new section 1201(k) of the Copyright Act, as added by the DMCA, which requires analog videocassette recorders to accommodate specific copy control technologies in wide use in the market today.
-I have received a letter from Mr. William A. Krepick, President and Chief Operating Officer of Macrovision Corporationthe producer of such copy protection technology-assuring me of his com-mitment to adhere to the spirit of this agreement by making such technology available on reasonable and nondiscriminatory terms, which in some circumstances will include royalty-free licenses.
-I would ask unanimous consent that the text of this letter he incorporated in the RECORD immediately after my remarks.

-The PRESIDING OFFICER.
-Without objection, it is so ordered.
+I have received a letter from Mr. William A. Kreplck, President and Chief Operating Officer of Macrovision Corporation- the producer of such copy protection technology-assuring me of his comtechnology-assuring me of his com-mitment to adhere to the spirit of this agreement by making such technology available on reasonable and non-discriminatory terms, which in some discriminatory terms, which in some circumstances will include royalty-free licenses.
+I would ask unanimous consent that the text of this letter be incorporated in the RECORD immediately after my remarks.
+The PRESIDING OFFICER, Without objection, it is so ordered.